Krayher/olist-biller/README.md

 }
 ```

-The REST API used is default django rest framework that can be found at https://www.django-rest-framework.org/ and therefore
+The REST API used is default django rest framework that can be found at https://www.django-rest-framework.org/
-most of the task was fulfilled by its framework.
-In a future release I'll provide a report callback by REST API.
+and therefore most of the task was fulfilled by its framework.
+In a future release I'll provide a report callback
+by REST API.

+The Django REST API provides many methods for manipulating the data, lets suppose you have inserted an invalid value
+for a specific register with number 10 on callstart.
+You can navigate to update this item manually or you can replace
+all fields by the REST JSON format, with the following arguments available:

+Allow:
+    * GET,
+    * PUT,
+    * PATCH,
+    * DELETE,
+    * HEAD,
+    * OPTIONS

+For full REST documentation please visit this link: https://www.django-rest-framework.org/#quickstart

-When application is opened a login is required.
+Once application is opened a login is required.
 All interfaces requires user be to logged in.
 There is a link for the REST API on the index,
-along with a Django-Form requesting data to fullfill the report.
+along with a Django-Form requesting data to fulfill the report.
 The system is very intuitive

 # Environment and Development Resources